🚀 New feature alert! Find the best businesses for internationals on DutchReview's Business Directory

-Every tulip season in the Netherlands, tourists flock to the Keukenhof Flower Gardens and Dutch fields where they’re mesmerised by the array of flowers, bulbs and tulips on display.
+Every tulip season in the Netherlands, tourists flock to the Keukenhof Flower Gardens and other Dutch fields to gaze in awe at the array of flowers, bulbs and tulips on display.

 What are tulips?

-At this time, a Flemish botanist by the name of Carolus Clusius was made the director of the Hortus Botanicus in Leiden.
-He was hired by the University of Leiden to research medicinal plants.
-During his time there his friend, De Busbecq, decided to send him a few for his garden in Leiden.
-This was the start of the bulb fields in the Netherlands.
+At this time, a Flemish botanist by the name of Carolus Clusius was made the director of the Hortus Botanicus in Leiden, conducting research into medicinal plants.

 At the beginning of the 17th century, everyone had become so besotted with tulips that people started using them as garden decoration.
 They soon became a major trading product in Holland and other parts of Europe.